Hansh532/chess/README.md

 During game: Carlsen often chews gum.
 When you chew gum, it increases blood flow to your brain.

+After the game: Low intake of Alcohol may cleanse the brain according to studies, it's ok to have a wine or a beer after the game.

 ## Chess excersize
 Not much just some tactics slightly above your level just before the game, to activate your brain.